Lennox7384/kotlinProjects/bounty-board_1/README.md

-# Intro to Kotlin Project - Part 1: Basic Game Mechanics

-Welcome to the first part of my introduction to Kotlin project!
-This project serves as a learning platform where I explore Kotlin programming language through the development of a simple game.

 ## About This Section

 In this initial segment, we lay down the foundation of our game with basic Kotlin syntax: